Ever wonder exactly what goes into a slap shot?

 The 6 Phases of the Slap Shot

 - Backswing: The wind up before the shot, with the hockey stick up in the air behind the player

 - Downswing: The motion of swinging the hockey stick down towards the puck

 - Preloading: The bending of the hockey stick before the hockey puck makes contact with the blade

 - Loading: The bending of the hockey stick when it is in contact with the puck

 - Release: When the puck is released from the blade of the stick

 - Follow Through: The continuous motion of the hockey stick towards the target

-Since we all know what a slap shot is, let’s dig deeper into the biomechanics of the slap shot.
-There are many factors that contribute to the velocity of the puck during a slap shot; we’ve listed a few here:
+Since we all know what a slap shot is, let’s dig deeper into the biomechanics of it.
+There are many factors that contribute to the velocity of the puck during such a shot; we’ve listed a few here:

 - Puck Impulse